Required

 • You may be entitled to Supplemental Security Income (SSI) based on financial need.

-When to Hire a Short-Term Disability Lawyer
+Why Should I Hire a Short-Term Disability Lawyer?

 Navigating the world of short-term disability benefits can be very confusing—and if you have contracted an illness or injury, time is of the essence.
 You need to focus on getting better rather than the piles of paperwork needed to get approved for short-term disability.